Urban-Analytics/dust/Projects/ABM_DA/experiments/ukf_experiments/README.md

-# Unscented Kalman Filter
+## Unscented Kalman Filter

-This folder contains the codes used to run Rob's experiments on the StationSim Unscented Kalman Filter ukf.py.
+This folder contains the code used to run Rob's experiments on StationSim using the Unscented Kalman Filter.
+We have several sub folders which we describe here.

+#Modules

+Folder contains code to run individual experiments.
+We have code for experiments 0-2 with 3-4 being experimental/unused as well as several other files needed for these to run.
+We also code for plotting ukf results and other miscellanious ideas such as agent clustering.

+#Arc

+For running multiple ukf experiments at once using the ARC3 HPC at Leeds.
+We also have code to parse multiple experiments into summary plots.

 To run the experiments, use the [`run_ukf.py`](./run_pf.py) file.
 That script expects a single integer commandline input which corresponds to a particular configuration (number of agents,proportion of agents observed).
 These are specified in the script itself.
 E.g. to run experiment 17: